egor7/blog-1/csv/csv.md

 ![displaying CSV content by .csv.read](pic/csvread.png)

-Script `csvguess.q` lets you save a metadata about the columns.
+Script `csvguess.q` lets you save a metadata about the columns into a text file.
 Developers can review and adjust the type column and use the metadata in production to load a CSV with correct types.
 The two scripts have different users.
 Data scientists prefer `csvutil.q` for ad hoc analyses.
 When IT staff configure a kdb+ CSV feed then they use the assisted metadata export and import feature of `csvguess.q`.
 The type hints provide a less error-prone solution than manually entering types for all columns.

 ### Type conversion